Some info on the world's finest portable music player, that you do not find elsewhere ...

-PLEASE NOTE: THE BELOW WEBSITE IS ABOUT THE FIRST TERA-PLAYER PROTOTYPE.
+PLEASE NOTE: THE BELOW SITE IS ABOUT THE FIRST TERA-PLAYER PROTOTYPE.

 FOR THE PRODUCTION TERA-PLAYER, PLEASE GO TO WWW.TERA-PLAYER.COM